eth-act/zkvm-standards/standards/io-interface/README.md

 - https://man7.org/linux/man-pages/man2/lseek.2.html

 It's assumed that file descriptor "0" corresponds to the input and file descriptor "1" corresponds to the output.

+Error conditions should be handled following the standard.
+E.g. when an invalid file descriptor is passed then a function should return -1 and set `errno` to `EBADF`.

 The support for `lseek` makes sense only for fd "0" and only on zkVMs that provide random access to the input.
 In other cases that function shall error out.